mohmiim/MLIntroduction/session-7/README.md

 ## 3. How to train GAN

-As discussed in **[What is GAN](#1-what-is-gan)**, GAN actually consists of 2 models, the discriminator and the generator, and we are trying to train both at the same time and they affect each other, as a result GAN training is a bit more involved than the training we did in previous sessions.
+As discussed in **[What is GAN](#1-what-is-gan)**, GAN actually consists of 2 models, the discriminator and the generator, and we are trying to train both at the same time and they affect each other, as a result, GAN training is a bit more involved than the training we did in previous sessions.

-Lets see what happens during one epoch while training GAN, during one epoch we need to update the weights of both the discriminator model and the generator model.
+Let's see what happens during one epoch while training GAN, during one epoch we need to update the weights of both the discriminator model and the generator model.

 **Discriminator update** :

-We want to train a discriminator that will be able to classify images as real or fake, this means during one epoch a set of fake and real images will be passed to the discriminator and it will use these samples to classify them as real or fake meaning it will try to update the weights of the discriminator to produce the correct classifications. specific example, lets say we want to create a model able to generate paintings of trees, what we will need is to find a good data set of tree paintings (this will be our real samples), assume our samples size is 400 tree paintings, we need a similar number of fake images of tree paintings, How can we get these?.
+We want to train a discriminator that will be able to classify images as real or fake, this means during one epoch a set of fake and real images will be passed to the discriminator and it will use these samples to classify them as real or fake meaning it will try to update the weights of the discriminator to produce the correct classifications. specific example, let's say we want to create a model able to generate paintings of trees, what we will need is to find a good data set of tree paintings (this will be our real samples), assume our samples size is 400 tree paintings, we need a similar number of fake images of tree paintings, How can we get these?.
 Well, this is where the generator comes into play, we create a set of 400 inputs for our generator, pass these through the generator, it will generate 400 fake tree paintings (it does not matter that the generator is not trained yet, we will see how it all connect shortly).
 Now we have 400 real tree paintings, and 400 fake tree painting, we label them as such then call the discriminator model to do one update (fit) using these samples (the 800 images), this will result in updating the discriminator weights to achieve the task of detecting the fake from the real images.

 The following figure shows the Discriminator model training process: